Asana and Stretching

 Isometric stretching works through a three part sequence of: isotonic stretch, isometric contraction, and followed by a isotonic stretch again.
 First one enters into the passive phase of the stretch.
 Next, we tense the "stretched muscle" for 5-15 seconds either resisting against gravity, the floor, a wall, or most often through activating the reciprocal muscle as resistance, not allowing movement to occur at the joint.
 Some force that will not move, like the floor or a partner).
 Then re-enter the passive stretch phase again.
 You will see that the stretch is now deeper. repeat the sequence if desired.

 This works for many reasons.
-One reason is simple fatigue, where the antagonist (resisting muscle) just gets tired of holding/contracting and hence gives up, surrenders, and relaxes.
+The most simple explanation is simple fatigue, where the antagonist (resisting muscle) just gets tired of holding/contracting and hence gives up, surrenders, and relaxes.
 Another reason this works is that inhibition of the muscles and joints are governed by unconscious nerve reflexes and proprioceptors located at the joints, tendons, and muscles which tell the enervating muscles to relax or to contract by passing the brain and depending on various stressor circumstances.
 Hence a contraction of a muscle group will assure the proprioceptors that the joint is safe and not threatened.
 Then the afferent signals from the proprioceptors will no longer demand more contraction/protection, rather it thus tells the muscle spindle nerves to relax the muscle.

 Joint/tendon proprioceptor reflexes are a built-in protective reflex mechanism that by-passes the brain which is designed to quickly protect the joints if subjected to sudden force such as a fall.
 Usually this is triggered by sudden or fast movements, thus the proprioceptors may sense “danger’ and messages are sent to the muscles to contract thus holding the position of the joint stable.
 This can also become part of a dysfunctional chronic misfire and tension as the result of a past trauma or emotional feeling of threat.

-4. PNF (Proprioceptive Neuromuscular Facilitation) stretching is actually some what of a misnomer, because it actually is a sequenced form of isometric and passive stretching which increases passive/static flexibility the same way.
 Since in isometric stretching, the muscle performing the temporary isometric contraction is then relaxed, it retains its ability to stretch beyond its initial maximum length.
-PNF simply takes advantage of this increased range of motion by immediately subjecting the previously contracted muscle to an increased passive stretch (often through proximation or traction at the joints).
+PNF exercise simply takes advantage of this increased range of motion by immediately subjecting the previously contracted muscle to an increased passive stretch (often through combinations of proximation and/or traction at the joints).
 PNF also utilizes diagonal movements through the joints to reeducate and reset proprioceptor function.
-In other words, PNF stretching is the same as sequenced isometric stretching except that a therapist facilitates the stretch.
-To clear up any confusion in terms isometric contraction is one thing, but isometric stretching or PNF) is another.
-Isometric contraction fits into the middle of isometric stretching “after” initial passive stretching.
-It also is followed by an additional passive stretch.
+In other words, PNF stretching is very similar as sequenced isometric stretching except that a third party (therapist) facilitates the stretch.
+To clear up any confusion in terms, isometric contraction is one thing, but isometric stretching using contract/relax techniques or PNF, is another.

 Again to summarize, the isometric contraction of the stretched muscle accomplishes several things.
 As explained previously, it helps to train the stretch receptors of the muscle spindle to immediately accommodate a greater muscle length.
 The intense muscle contraction, and the fact that it is maintained for a period of time, serves to fatigue many of the fast-twitch fibers of the contracting muscles.
 This makes it harder for the fatigued muscle fibers to contract in resistance to a subsequent stretch.
-The tension generated by the contraction activates the golgi tendon organ), which inhibits contraction of the muscle via the lengthening reaction).
+The tension generated by the contraction activates the golgi tendon organ (which inhibits contraction of the muscle via the lengthening reaction).
 Voluntary contraction during a stretch increases tension on the muscle, activating the golgi tendon organs more than the stretch alone.
 So, when the voluntary contraction is stopped, the muscle is even more inhibited from contracting against a subsequent stretch.

 PNF stretching techniques take advantage of the openness of the muscle and its increased range of motion by using the period of time immediately following the isometric contraction to train the stretch receptors to get used to this new, increased, range of muscle length.
 This is what the final passive (or in some cases, dynamic) stretch accomplishes.

 In the same way one could go into prone baddha konasana (downward facing diamond) on the floor and press the knees into the floor actively for five seconds and then relaxing.
 One would find that the pelvis now rests more fully on the ground after pushing toward the opposite direction (activating the opposite vector).
-That is how PNF or isometric stretching works in a nutshell. .
+That is how PNF or isometric stretching works in a nutshell.

-PNF thus refers to any of pre and post isometric relaxation stretching techniques in which a muscle group is passively stretched, then contracts isometrically against resistance while in an already open/ stretched position, and then is passively stretched again through the resulting increased range of motion.
+PNF stretching thus can refer to any of pre and post isometric relaxation stretching techniques in which a muscle group is passively stretched, then contracts isometrically against resistance while in an already open/stretched position, and then is passively stretched again through the resulting increased range of motion.
 PNF stretching normally is facilitated by a therapist or partner to provide resistance against the isometric contraction and then sequentially to passively take the joint through to its increased range of motion.
 This is often repeated a few times.
 In actual PNF practice full isometric resistance is most often not used, but rather simple resistance to the vector of the movement is implemented, allowing the student to push through the joint range in resisted isotonic fashion.
 In this way it resembles weight training, but unlike most weight training, not necessarily in order to build up muscle strength as much as to effect the muscle spindle reflexes, relax the muscle groups, and nervous system.

-Most PNF stretching techniques employ isometric or resistance agonist contraction/relaxation techniques where the stretched muscles are activated/contracted isometrically or against resistance and then relaxed and stretched.
+Most PNF stretching techniques employ isometric or resistance -- agonist contraction/relaxation techniques where the stretched muscles are activated/contracted isometrically, or against resistance and then relaxed and stretched.
 To work some joints most effectively both reciprocal muscle groups are resisted or contract sequentially, one at a time, for five seconds or more each, thus both the antagonist and agonist muscles are contracted/activated at some point in the sequence always followed by stretching (usually passive or assisted stretching).
-Also used are circular, elliptic, and diagonal movements through the joints as well as proximation and traction techniques at joints whose movements can appear complex at first, but such is beyond the scope of this short treatise.
+Also used are circular, elliptic, and diagonal movements through the joints as well as proximation and traction techniques at joints whose movements can appear complex at first, but such is beyond the scope of this short outline.

 5. Dynamic Stretching simply uses movement such as shoulder circles, ankle circles, back and forth up and down,, scissor movements, etc.